TiagoMarinho/Soph/readme.md

 ## More about Soph

+Soph works by communicating with [Stable Diffusion WebUI](https://github.com/AUTOMATIC1111/stable-diffusion-webui) API to generate images using artificial intelligence.
+This can be achieved by running WebUI locally on the same machine, on the same network or over the internet.

 Soph prioritizes UX and being a first-class Discord citizen, and as such uses slash commands and rich embeds with proper multiple image support rather than baking all results into a single image grid, sending each result as a separate image attachment or only displaying one image at a time.

 Individual images are sent as soon as they're ready rather than only sending the entire batch at once or showing multiple unfinished images at the same time, that way we can ensure the user gets useful and immediate feedback of their generation request.